 These are some arguments that convinced me to give up the news:

-- News simplifies the world, which in reality is extremely complex.
+- News simplify the world, which in reality is extremely complex.
 Events are never caused by a single, simple cause, but by a complex interaction of many causes.
 In a news item there is no time or space to explain all this.
-Simplified news often just confirms the prejudices that we have and doesn’t offer intriguing questions that might challenge our point of view.
+Simplified news often just confirms the prejudices that we have and doesn't offer intriguing questions that might challenge our point of view.

 - News focuses on the exception and magnifies it to the extreme.
 It creates the image that the world is full of bad and dangerous things, while tons of research show that we are living in a time that has never been safer and more prosperous.
 For example, the number of victims of terrorism is totally insignificant compared to the number of casualties in traffic.
 People are dying on our roads every day, but they rarely make the headlines.
 Precisely because they are the rule, not the exception.